Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 Meanwhile, head gardener Neil Stubley says the grass is absolutely safe and the surface will improve, as always.

-The idea was picked up by Roger Federer, who knows these grass courts better than anyone after winning a record eight singles titles at Wimbledon.
+The idea was taken up by Roger Federer, who knows these grass courts better than anyone after winning a record eight singles titles at Wimbledon.

 Because it was canceled last year, the world has forgotten that it is still raining at Wimbledon.